 Role of oral traditions and scriptures in religions Core knowledge / Key messages Activity / Key skills Pages 182 - 193 Lesson 13.1 A creation tale Creation stories help us feel at home in the world, they tell us how we got here and assure us that there is a purpose to life.
 They pass on basic moral guidance for shaping human relations and remind us of the interrelationship between humans and nature.
 Read an African creation story from Botswana, compiled from different fields of study and sources: - First written account of oral tradition as told to a missionary Evidence from archaeologists An account from anthropologists.
-A tale of creation The second of the second Lesson 13.2 A tale of creation continued Animals and humans belong together on this earth.
+At all of creation The second of the second Lesson 13.2 A tale of creation continued Animals and humans belong together on this earth.
 Read more about the African creation story from: - Wikipedia. - Dictionary of African Mythology.
 Answer questions interpreting these sources.
-Key skill: Search, record, compare A tale of creation continued The continued of the contin Lesson 13.3 Connecting with the divine All the world's major religions have some kind of story that explains the birth of the world - how plants, animals and human beings came to inhabit the Earth.
+Key skill: Search, record, compare A falls of creation continued The service of the continued of the continu Lesson 13.3 Connecting with the divine All the world's major religions have some kind of story that explains the birth of the world - how plants, animals and human beings came to inhabit the Earth.
 Sacred stories are often told to help make sense of why things are the way they are.
 They give meaning and purpose.
 Read some facts about Hinduism.
 Read a Hindu creation tale.
 Explore how they felt reading the story and the idea of 'transcendence'.
-Key skill: Explore and express your emotions Connecting with the dwine In grant and a large was the same and a support of the same and a sup Lesson 13.4 Myths - stories that contain truth Sacred stories are sometimes called myths.
-This is not because they are not true, but because that communicate truth through symbols, metaphors and parables.
+Key skill: Explore and express your emotions Connecting with the divine of the control of the co Lesson 13.4 Myths - stories that contain truth Sacred stories are sometimes called myths.
+This is not because they are not true, but because they are stories that communicate truth through symbols, metaphors and parables.
 Read some facts about Buddhism.
 Read a Buddhist creation tale.
 Explore what myths are and how they work with symbols and metaphors.
-Key skill: Listen, talk and work it out together Flyths - stories that contain truth If you have been a seen and a
+Key skill: Listen, talk and work it out together Nyths - stories that central truth The control tru